martinsson/Specification-kata/README.md

 To practice, take a feature description, decompose it into one or more business rules, then illustrate each business rule with a list of tests.

 Typically this kata can be done with just about any subject, simple examples are the Leap Year kata, the FizzBuzz kata.
 They are short, but still contain several special cases.
+You can find some examples in [subjects](https://github.com/martinsson/specification-kata/blob/main/subjects/)

-I do not use a tool for this.
-A tool gives the impresssion that you need the tool to do it in the real world.
+I do **not** use a tool for this.
+A tool gives the impression that you need the tool to do it on a real project.
 That's a barrier to it's adoption and a distraction from the bulk of the value of this practice.

 # Facilitation
 The way I typically run this is to start by demonstrate how by leading one myself, this is the best way of explaining what is wanted.
 Then let the group do one on their own on another subject, typically simple and algorithmic.
 Following that, a UI feature can be an interesting option (login form, fill in an IBAN, ...).
 If you're doing this with a team the idea is to end with a real feature in your backlog.